 Another, much easier method is to use the brake pressure switch you already have plumbed in for the brakes.
 Instead of having to press the clutch pedal, you'll need to have the brakes on to start the car (presumably you'll have the clutch in too).
-With this approach, the Mastercell will need to be reprogrammed to use the brake pedal input instead of the clutch pedal in order for the Infinitybox system to allow the starter to operate.
-Only reprogramming, and no wiring needs to be changed with this approach.

 Be sure to use one of these approached, or another similar one- otherwise your car could accidentally start and cause damage to it and other objects or people.
 This is mandatory in production cars for a good reason.

 Some countries mandate that you fit a warning light for brake failure.
 One simple solution is fluid level switches.
 You will need two, one for the front brake and one for the rear brake fluid reservoir.
 The picture below shows ones with the yellow caps and wire connectors.
 These can be obtained from a number of sources, including Car Builder Solutions and others.